sosaysthecaptain/jsondb/README.md

 - `subclass` as in DBObjectHandler constructor
 - `creator`, `members`, `permission` as elsewhere

-### You can think of a collection as a handler accessible with the ollection method
+### You can think of a collection as a handler accessible with the collection method
 The `collection` method takes `path`, as well as `user` and `permission` as elsewhere, and returns the collection handler.
 The collection itself behaves exactly like any other DBObject handler.
 Note, however, that you should use the `query` method, which namespaces the search to within the primaryKey of the collection and is therefore considerably less expensive, in place of `scan`.

 Note also that, since `collection` is a synchronous method, the DBObject index must be loaded before it can be used.